telerik/ajax-docs/api/server/Telerik.Web.UI/TreeListSortExpressionCollection.md

             Trying to add a new one in this case will delete the existing expression or will change the sort order if its FiledName is the same.

-###  Item `TreeListSortExpression`

-This is the default indexer of the collection - takes an integer value.

 ###  AllowNaturalSort `Boolean`

 Allow the no-sort state when changing sort order.